-Research on art and creativity to produce change shows that these are used by a range of people in different ways with a variety of goals, participants, and audiences.
+Research on art and creativity for producing change shows that these are used by a range of people in different ways with a variety of goals, participants, and audiences.
 There are different ways to categorise such art-based practice.
-Miles (2010), who studied art exhibitions on the topic of climate change distinguish two types of aims: raising awareness and intervention.
-Guba and Lincoln (1989) adds the dimension of the audience or receiver: is the creative process or art product enhancing the insights of the participants or of others?
-Rathwell and Armitage (2016) noted the same categories, but added the aspect of the experience of the artistic process, noting 'art as a site of knowledge coproduction' (Rathwell and Armitage, 2016, p.1).
+Miles (2010), who studied art exhibitions on the topic of climate change, distinguishes two types of aims, namely raising awareness and intervention.
+Guba and Lincoln (1989) adds the dimension of the audience or receiver by asking whether the creative process or art product is enhancing the insights of the participants or of others?
+Rathwell and Armitage (2016) noted the same categories but added the aspect of the experience of the artistic process, noting "art as a site of knowledge co-production" (Rathwell and Armitage, 2016, p.
+1).

-- From these categorisations, three dimensions emerge that characterise creative practice to produce change in / with / for communities: the goal of the creative practice, the doer, and the audience.
+From these categorisations, the following three dimensions emerge that characterise creative practice to produce change in, with, or for communities: the goal of the creative practice, the doer, and the audience.
 The goal of this type of creative activity can be to raise awareness, instigate action, or both.
-The doer of the creative practice then refers to whether the creative practice is carried out by community members, or by an academic or artist, or whether it is co-developed by community and academics / artists.
-The intended audience of the artistic product or those who benefit from the creative practice can be the participants themselves, or other community members, decision makers, the general public, or researchers.
-The existing literature on creative practice - 90 used by or with communities shows these three dimensions in various combinations.
+The doer of the creative practice then refers to whether the creative practice is carried out by community members or by an academic or artist or whether it is co-developed by the community and academics and/or artists.
+The intended audience of the artistic product or those who benefit from the creative practice can be the participants themselves or other community members, decision makers, the general public, or researchers.
+The existing literature on creative practice used by or with communities shows these three dimensions in various combinations.

 First, there are examples of where the creative practice is community-led, with other community members as the audience.
-Research on Traditional Ecological Knowledge (TEK) shows how TEK is often passed on within communities using traditional stories, songs, dance, etc. Researchers have described and documented these methods doing participant observation.
-For example, Rigby et al. (2011) and Zurba and Berkes (2013) show how art is used by aboriginal communities to (re-)connect to

-95 the land in periods of environmental stress, McEwen et al. (2012) describe the practice of archiving diverse flood information including narratives and songs with the aim to provide a rich recourse to communities living with flooding, and there are various examples of how traditional songs and stories are used to pass on knowledge between generations (Moncada, 2018; Simpson, 1999).
+Research on traditional ecological knowledge (TEK) shows how TEK is often passed on within communities using traditional stories, songs, dance, etc. Researchers have described and documented these methods by doing participant observation.
+For example, Rigby et al. (2011) and Zurba and Berkes (2013) show how art is used by indigenous communities to (re-)connect to the land in periods of environmental stress, McEwen et al. (2012) describe the practice of archiving diverse flood information, including narratives and songs, with the aim of providing a rich recourse to communities living with flooding, and there are various examples of how traditional songs and stories are used to pass on knowledge between generations (Moncada, 2018; Simpson, 1999).
 In these cases, the goal of the creative practice can be both raising awareness or instigating action.
-Also interesting to note is that during this kind of research no new material is created and all creative practice happened before the researchers
+Also interesting to note is that, during this kind of research, no new material is created and all creative practice happened before the researchers stepped in.